nathansantiago/nathansantiago/README.md

 ### Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>

 I am a passionate student studying computer science at the University of North Carolina at Chapel Hill.
 My programming journey started with creating simple games in BASIC an old TI-84 such as Snake, Tetris, and a turn-based RPG.
 From there I delved into Unity and using C# created many smaller games such as a simple FPS target practice game, an endless runner, and a full-length fencing RPG (which won second place at NC TSA).
-Over the past few years, I've become more interested in using my coding knowledge to create web apps and delve into data visualization to improve our everyday lives.
+I've since pivoted to using my coding knowledge to create web apps and delve into data visualization with the goal of improving our everyday lives.
 My passion for creating inspires me every day to sharpen my technical skills and build more.
+If you are obsessed with building as well lets get in touch.

-- 🔭 I'm currently working on RamEats.
-With a team of fellow UNC students we are creating a nutrition app that will revolutionize eating at the dining hall.
-Currently has 20 people on the waitlist, reach out to me if you'd like to join it too!
-(Unfortunately we got beat to market; more coming soon on my new project).
+- 🔭 I'm currently working on Brightstar Ventures.
+I have teamed up with a group of highly motivated devs to create the tech solutions your company needs.
-- 🌱 I'm currently learning about RAG (Retrieval Augmented Generation) and its potential usage in web applications.
+- 🌱 I'm currently learning about improving user experience from the first impression of a product.
 - 🤔 I'm looking for other passionate developers obsessed with building and startups.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Nathan_Santiago-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nathan-santiago/)